moonggae/stardew-valley-randomizer/README.md

 ## Known Issues
 * Queen of Sauce recipes don't use the randomized crop names for the dishes that you learn how to cook
+* Music restarts when you transition screens, even if it's the same song
 * This mod does not fully support other languages (but it does for the most part)
   * Randomly generated weapon/crop names are English
   * The mad-lib style crop descriptions are English